History of Ukrainian nationality: Directorate

 By the end of 1918, the situation for the Ukrainian National Republic was dire.
 As soon as the Central Powers capitulated, Lenin annulled the Treaty of Brest-Litovsk and commenced an invasion of Eastern and Central Europe.
 The Directorate overthrew the Hetmanate by force through the cooperation of the Sich Rifles, who had been established with the purpose of providing the Ukrainian National Republic a military defence in the volatile climate of Eastern Europe.
 In January 1919, the Ukrainian National Republic and the Western Ukrainian National Republic joined forces to fight the White Army, the Red Army, Polish and Romanian forces.
 By the time the Paris Peace Conference had finished, Galicia was once again a part of Poland and would remain so until the start of World War 2.
 The Directorate signed peace treaties with Poland and Romania, allowing it to focus its efforts on defeating the anti-Bolshevik and Bolshevik forces that threatened Ukraine’s newfound autonomy.
 In 1920, the Bolsheviks launched an offensive against Poland with the intention of spreading the socialist revolution to the heartland of Europe.
-The Red Army was defeated bear Warsaw, forcing Lenin to sign a peace treaty with Poland.
+The Red Army was defeated near Warsaw, forcing Lenin to sign a peace treaty with Poland.